+ORGANIZATIONAL STRUCTURE

 Division of Zoology

 Division of Molecular Biology

 Division of Microbiology

 Division of Botany and the Botanical Garden

 Division of Animal Physiology

 MISSION The curricula of the Department of Biology promote higher education in the scientific, experimental and educational areas of the biological sciences.
-Our students are prepared for employment and continued development in the field with a broad background of knowledge and skills.
-Course activities include lectures, exercises, seminars, field studies, methodological training, consultations, and international student exchanges.
+Our students are prepared for employment and continued development in the fields with a broad background of knowledge and skills.
+Course activities include lectures, exercises, seminars, fields studies, methodological training, consultations, and international student exchanges.

-VISION The Department of Biology strives to remain the central place for higher education and scientific and applied research in the field of biology.
+VISION The Department of Biology strives to remain the central place for higher education and scientific and applied research in the fields of biology.
 Resolving biological issues has awakened the interest not only of biologists, but also of natural historians, mathematicians, information scientists and other experts.
 It is precisely this interdisciplinary approach that has revealed explanations for many secrets of the living world, while many new, exciting and challenging questions are posed.
 The interactive relations between teacher and student in the study programme of the Department of Biology have set a high standard, with clearly defined educational objectives.

-The Department staff includes 54 lecturers, 63 junior researchers and 9 staff scientists working in five divisions.
+DESCRIPTION OF THE DEPARTMENT The Department staff includes 54 lecturers, 63 junior researchers and 9 staff scientists working in five divisions.
 Each year, around 1000 students are enrolled in the Integrated Undergraduate/Graduate Programme (Educational Degree in Biology and Chemistry), three Undergraduate Programmes (Biology, Molecular Biology, and Environmental Science) or four Masters Study Programmes (Experimental Biology, Ecology and Nature Conservation, Molecular Biology, and Environmental Science).
 Lessons are taught in six lecture halls, fourteen laboratories and two computer labs.
-The Department of Biology also includes the Biology Teaching Methods Unit, the Health and
+The Department of Biology also includes the Biology Teaching Methods Unit, the Health and Physical Education Unit and the Central Biology Library.